In 2022, the US Department of State issued nearly 22 million US passports (that’s including 3.36 million US passport cards).

 ✅Earrings and other jewelry

+Can you wear earrings in passport photos?
 According to the Department of State, earrings and jewelry are acceptable if they don’t hide the face.
-As such, facial piercings, earrings, and necklaces can be present in passport photos—the same goes for permanent tattoos on the face, neck, chest, or shoulders.
+As such, facial piercings, earrings, and necklaces can be present in passport photos—but make sure they don’t cast shadows or cause glare.

 ✅Shadow and lighting